liberland/laws/drafting/drafts/judical-process-law.md

 #### Section 3: Evidence Excessively Difficult to Examine
 Evidence that is excessively difficult or impractical to examine and verify during the hearing must be disclosed in advance, or the judge may dismiss or assign less weight to such evidence due to the inability to fully examine it.

-### Article 39: Record of Witnesses and Exhibits
+#### Section 4: Record of Witnesses and Exhibits
 The names and addresses of all witnesses, as well as descriptions of exhibits in the order received, shall be made a part of the case record.

+### Article 41: Rebuttal and Rejoinder
+1. Following the presentation of the respondent's case, the applicant may be given an opportunity to present a rebuttal, addressing any new issues or evidence raised by the respondent.
+2. The respondent may then be allowed to present a rejoinder, responding to the applicant's rebuttal and providing any additional arguments or evidence that directly relate to the matters raised in the rebuttal.

-### Article 40: Extension of Hearing
+### Article 42: Extension of Hearing
 1. The judge may extend the hearing, by exception, for serious reasons that must be clearly communicated to the parties.
 An extension may be granted no more than twice per case and only when necessary for the just and efficient resolution of the dispute.
 2. Upon deciding to extend the hearing, the judge shall promptly issue new summons for the date of the extended hearing.

-### Article 41: Rebuttal and Rejoinder
-1. Following the presentation of the respondent's case, the applicant may be given an opportunity to present a rebuttal, addressing any new issues or evidence raised by the respondent.
-2. The respondent may then be allowed to present a rejoinder, responding to the applicant's rebuttal and providing any additional arguments or evidence that directly relate to the matters raised in the rebuttal.

-### Article 42: Closing Arguments
+### Article 43: Closing Arguments
 1. After both parties have presented their cases, rebuttals, and rejoinders, they shall be given the opportunity to make closing arguments.
 The applicant shall present their closing argument first, summarizing the key points of their case and highlighting any particularly persuasive evidence or legal submissions.
 2. The respondent shall then present their closing argument, summarizing their defense and addressing any issues or arguments raised by the applicant's closing argument.

-### Article 43: Deliberation and Decision
+### Article 44: Deliberation and Decision

 #### Section 1: Preparation of a Decision
 1. Once the hearing has concluded, the presiding judge or panel of judges shall deliberate on the evidence and arguments presented by the parties.